Birthplace: Seattle, WA

 NBA Seasons: 11

-Nate Robinson is now entering his second season with the BIG3 as a co-captain for Tri-State.
-Nate stepped up in his first season with the BIG3 as he electrified the crowd with a game winner and averages of 10.9 points, 2.4 rebounds and 1.8 assists per game.
+In 2018, Robinson’s first season with the BIG3, he electrified the crowd with a game winning shot and produced averages of 10.9 points, 2.4 rebounds and 1.8 assists per game.

 A Seattle native, Robinson played collegiately for the University of Washington.
 He actually started every game as a freshman for the football team, playing cornerback for the Huskies, before earning Pac-10 all-freshman honors in basketball.
 Concentrating on basketball after that, he earned all-conference honors as a junior when he helped the Huskies reach the Sweet Sixteen.